-In order to use the Keypad Interrupt as the "Keyboard" Interrupt, the user needs to set KBPATN=0xFF and PATN_SEL=0 (not equal), then any key connected to keypad input which is enabled by KBMASK register will cause the hardware to set the interrupt flag KBIF and generate an interrupt if it has been enabled.
+In order to use the Keypad Interrupt as the "Keyboard" Interrupt, the user needs to set KBPATN=0xFF and PATN_SEL=0 (not equal), then any key connected to keypad input which is enabled by KBMASK register will induce the hardware to set the interrupt flag KBIF and generate an interrupt if it has been enabled.
+To rewrite KBPATN to clear internal logic to allow next key press event.

 The interrupt may wake up the CPU from Idle mode or Power-Down mode.
 This feature is particularly useful in handheld, battery powered systems that need to carefully manage power consumption but also need to be convenient to use.